 Welcome to the math webpage of Alex Mramor!

 About me: My current position is as a J.J.
-Sylvester Assistant Prof of Mathematics at Johns Hopkins University, where I will be until 2022.
+Sylvester Assistant Professor of Mathematics at Johns Hopkins University mentored by Jacob Bernstein, which I will hold until spring 2022.
 Before I was a graduate student at UC Irvine as a student of Rick Schoen.
 My research thus far is concentrated in the mean curvature flow but my interests in geometric analysis are broad.

 Seminars and colloquia and JHU: I help out with the following at JHU:

 The JHU analysis and PDE seminar: weekly seminar talks cover a broad spectrum of both analysis and geometry.

 The JHU junior colloquium: Informal, general (math) audience talks given by postdocs, professors, and occasionally visitors.

 Fall 2020: Real analysis 1 (math 405) and introduction to curvature flows (math 745).
 The page for curvature flows is here but real analysis will be ran more exclusively out of blackboard: I'll fill out a webpage for it here for my own record keeping in due time though.